9876691/purton.tech/content/post/faster-rust-incremental-build.md

 ## Long story short

-By using Mold a new fast linker and docker volumes for the `target` folder I was able to get incremental build times quicker in a container than running native on a 2019 Macbook Pro.
+By using [Mold](https://github.com/rui314/mold) a new fast linker and docker volumes for the `target` folder I'm able to get incremental build times quicker in a container than running native on a 2019 Macbook Pro.

 ## Introduction

 I develop using VSCode devcontainer on a daily basis this means I have my development environment as code.
 All the tools I need are installed into the container.

-This is great for being able to quickly on board new developers or to bring a ne3 machine quickly up to speed but sacrifices some performance.
+This is great for being able to quickly on board new developers or to bring a new machine quickly up to speed but does sacrifice some performance.

-When going full stack we development in rust I'd ideally like sub 1 second build times.
+When doing full stack we development in rust I'd ideally like sub 1 second incremental build times.
 That makes me feel like I'm going fast.

 ## Using the deno project as a benchmark